Smartphone photography tips for stunning Thanksgiving table photos

 Social media viewers LOVE clear and easily identified images.
 When you consider that most people are looking at your photos on their phone, a busy photo with a lot going on (like a Thanksgiving table) will be much more difficult to see than a few impactful close ups.

 Locking in the focus, especially with a close up, allows you to show off the chosen subject and not some random item that the camera chose as the subject.

-To set the focus manually, tap your finger on the camera screen on the spot that you want in focus.
-With an iPhone, a yellow box will appear.
-Android users will see a circle where they tapped.
-This indicates that the focus is now locked on that exact spot.
+To set the focus manually, tap your finger on the camera screen on the exact spot that you want in focus.
+With an iPhone, a yellow box will appear where you tap.
+Android users will see a circle where the screen is tapped.
+Hold your finger on the iphone yellow square or the Android circle for a second or two.
+The focus is now locked at that exact spot.

 7. Highlight the Turkey

-For a true Thanksgiving story, don’t forget the Turkey.
+For a true Thanksgiving story, don’t forget the turkey.
 After all, it takes so much work preparing it, why not celebrate it.
-Place some herbs, greens, veggies or fruits around the turkey platter and chanel your Martha Stewart styling skills.
+Place some herbs, greens, veggies or fruits around the turkey platter and channel your inner Martha Stewart styling skills.

 Tip: A large turkey will look best photographed from the side rather than straight on.